-On the 20th of August the Dake divided his army into two two second corps d'armée, of which the one under Marshal Freytag was the the siege of Dunkirk, with eighteen hattalions and the second squadrons, which took post between Posteringhe and Balanteen The other corps intended for the works of the siege parts of the second second second second second second second types to Furnes; it consisted of twenty-eight battalions and the second seco squadrons.
-Immense preparations had been made for the attack of a town which had long been an object of maritime jealousy to Great Britain ; eleven new battalions had been embarked in the Thames. to reinforce the besieging army, together with a strong flotilla to batter from the side of the sea, and all the appurtenances of a most complete siege-train.
+On the 20th of August the Duke divided his army into two corps d'armée, of which the one under Marshal Freytag was to be siege of Dunkirk, with eighteen hattalions and the squadrons, which took post between Post inghe and Bandard The other corps intended for the works of the siege passes.
+Ypres to Furnes; it consisted of twenty-eight battahous and squadrons.
+Immense preparations had been made for the attack of a town which had long been an object of maritime jealousy to Great Britain: eleven new battalions had been embarked in the Thames. to reinforce the besieging army, together with a strong flotilla to batter from the side of the sea, and all the appurtenances of a most complete siege-train.
 But although the Duke was not quite as quick in his march as he might have been, he anticipated the arrival of these expected auxiliaries, for not a vessel appeared from the seaward even to protect the army from the harassing cannonade, of eight gun-boats, commanded by Captain Castaigner, which commanded the approach along the shore.
 His Royal Highness therefore, eager to advance against the enemy, determined on the 22nd to attack the camp at Gyvelde, situated between the harbour and the salt lake, called Long Moere, that lay on the shore road from Furnes to Dunkirk.
-General Alvinzi with the Austrian contingent was in march at two o'clock, and the rest of the army at three, but the long detour required for Alvinzi's line of match afforded time for the enemy to get away into the town; and on the morning of the 23rd the camp was found deserted, but Fort Louis was stormed by the Austrians, and the Duke occupied the ground he desired for the siege.
+General Alvinzi with the Austrian contingent was in march at two o'clock, and the rest of the army at three, but the long detour required for Alvinzi's line of march afforded time for the enemy to get away into the town; and on the morning of the 23rd the camp was found deserted, but Fort Louis was stormed by the Austrians, and the Duke occupied the ground he desired for the siege.